google/deepvariant/_posts/2018-12-05-improved-non-human-variant-calling-using-species-specific-deepvariant-models.markdown

 training from the v0.7 WGS model and selected the checkpoint for which the tuning set loss was smallest.

+Separately, we also started from DeepVariant calls and applied training in a similar way to achieve an improved model.
+The ability to start from the calls of multiple methods raises an interesting promise: the ability to train DeepVariant with the information perspective of any of the diverse set of community analysis solutions.
+In the event an investigation reveals that a method has unique insight in a subset of the overall variant calling problem, we (or you) can produce examples to train DeepVariant to capture this insight.

 To summarize from a machine learning/training perspective, we are optimizing for two properties: **correctness of the label**, and **representativeness of the examples**.
 To generate examples, we look for positions that we can confidently